Adversarial Attacks on Multi-task Visual Perception for Autonomous Driving: Multi-Task Adversarial Attacks

 \subsection{Experimental setup for Attacks}

 In this section, the details of the experiments are described.
 We conduct the experiments across the four visual perception tasks, on a test set of 100 images \ie randomly sampled from the original test set of the target network.
 We generate the Adversarial examples for each image in the test set while attacking one task at a time.

-For white box attacks, given the available gradients, we perform an iterative optimization process to add perturbation in the input image in a direction to harm the original predictions.
-For the black box attacks, we set up similar protocols established in the white-box; however, the gradients are not given but estimated.
+We make use of the standard FGSM method \cite{goodfellow2015explaining} for the white box attack.
+Using the gradients of the network, we perform an \textit{iterative optimization process} to add perturbation in the input image in a direction to harm the original predictions.
+For Black box attacks we set up similar protocols established in the white-box; however, the gradients are not given but estimated.
 As a generic black-box optimization algorithm, we show that Evolution Strategies (ES) can be adopted as a black-box optimization method for generating adversarial examples.
 Precisely, (ES) algorithm is used to update the adversarial example over the attacking steps.
 At each step, we take the adversarial example vector, \ie the image, and generate a population of 25 slightly different vectors by adding noise sampled from a normal distribution.
 Then, we evaluate each of the individuals by feeding it through the network.
 Finally, the newly updated vector is the weighted sum of the population vectors.
 Each weight is proportional to the task's desired performance, and the process continues till convergence or stops criteria.

 In the un-targeted case, the aim is to harm the predictions the most without considering a certain target prediction: $f(x_{adv}) \neq y_{true}$, however in the targeted case, the aim is to harm the predictions in a desired specific way towards a certain target: $f(x_{adv}) = y_{target}$.
 The attack loss is based on the task.
 Mean square error (MSE) is used for the distance task, while cross-entropy loss is used for motion and semantic segmentation tasks.
 For the object detection task, only object confidence is attacked, and hence cross-entropy loss is adopted.
 Regarding un-targeted attacks across all the tasks, the goal is to maximize the distance between the original output of the network and the adversarial example's output.
 Accordingly, we add the perturbations to achieve this simple goal where the output can be anything but the correct one.
 This can be formulated as $\theta = \theta + \alpha dJ/d\theta$ where $\theta$ is the image parameters \ie pixels, $J$ the loss functions and $\alpha$ is the learning rate.
 However, for the targeted attacks, the target output is defined.
 The aim is to minimize the distance between the original output and the target output according to $\theta = \theta - \alpha dJ/d\theta$.